zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 Initially your app will not have any end-users.
 The SAML module provides so-called Just-In-Time (JIT) user provisioning.
 This means that an end-user will be created in your app when they log in for the first time.
 If you do not want JIT user provisioning, it is possible to disable it as described in the section [Custom User Provisioning at Runtime](#custom-provisioning-rt) below.

 By default, end-users are provisioned using the Account object in the Administration module.
-If you need to use a custom user entity, you can do this via [Custom User Provisioning Using a Microflow](#custom-provisioning-mf) or (in version 2.4.0 and above) [Custom User Provisioning at Deploy Time](#custom-provisioning-dep) or [Custom User Provisioning at Runtime](#custom-provisioning-rt).
+If you need to use a custom user entity, you can do this via [Custom User Provisioning at Deploy Time](#custom-provisioning-dep) or [Custom User Provisioning at Runtime](#custom-provisioning-rt).

 ### Default User Provisioning